The Democrats Need to Sing a New Tune to Beat Trump

 The effort had accomplishments, like a National Commission on Civic Renewal, but it also came up against an entrenched political culture which imagined citizens as customers of government, not as civic partners.

 It was highly significant that the public work-song reappeared in 2008.
 Barack Obama took the message of citizenship from the Clinton years and grassroots democracy which he had learned from community organizing to the nation in the 2008 campaign, amplifying its themes and engaging millions of people.
 “I’m asking you not only to believe in my ability to make change,” read the campaign website.
 “I’m asking you to believe in yours.”
 The message was expressed in such memorable campaign slogans as, “We are the ones we’ve been waiting for,” drawn from a song of the freedom movement of the 1960s.
 And it infused Obama’s field operation.
-As Rolling Stone reporter Tim Dickinson noted, the goal was “not to put supporters to work but to enable them to put themselves to work, without having to depend on the campaign for constant guidance.”, when the candidate’s continually emphasized called for revitalization of citizenship, “Yes We Can,” not only in the election but also beyond.
+As Rolling Stone reporter Tim Dickinson noted, the goal was “not to put supporters to work but to enable them to put themselves to work, without having to depend on the campaign for constant guidance.”

 In his 2008 election night victory speech, President-Elect Barack Obama asked Americans “to join in the work of remaking this nation.”